There are legends in professional wrestling. And then there’s Bullet Bob Armstrong.

 Bob Armstrong – The Man Behind The Curtain

-Bob’s career started in 1960, and for the first 10 years, he split time as a professional firefighter.
+The career of Bob Armstrong started in 1960, and for the first ten years, he split time as a professional firefighter.
 He was even billed, early on, as “the wrestling fireman from Marietta, Georgia.”
 In 1970, he was finally able to wrestle full-time.

 But that’s all stuff you can find elsewhere.
 I want to talk about the man.